 ProFound AI for DBT is iCAD's deep-learning algorithm specifically designed to detect malignant soft-tissue densities and calcifications in DBT exams by analyzing each DBT image, or slice.
-In early 2018, the Company completed a large multi-reader, multi-case crossover design clinical reader study, which showed that ProFound AI can increase radiologist clinical performance by improving radiologist sensitivity by an average of 8%, improving radiologist specificity by an average of 6.9% and reduce recall rates in non-cancer cases by an average of 7.2%.
+In early 2018, the Company completed a large multi-reader, multi-case crossover design clinical reader study, which showed that ProFound AI can increase radiologist clinical performance by improving radiologist sensitivity by an average of 8%, improve radiologist specificity by an average of 6.9% and reduce recall rates in non-cancer cases by an average of 7.2%.
 The reader study also showed that the product can reduce DBT reading times by an average of 52.7%.
-Results from this reader study were published in the peer-reviewed journal, Radiology: Artificial Intelligence, in July 2019.
+Results from this reader study were published in the peer-reviewed journal Radiology: Artificial Intelligence in July 2019.

-In 2018, the Company received regulatory clearances in the EU, Canada, and the U.S. for its multi-vendor, DBT AI cancer detection and workflow solution, Powerlook Tomo Detection 2.0, which was subsequently rebranded ProFound AI for DBT.
 In 2019, the Company launched ProFound AI for 2D, a similar AI cancer detection and workflow solution for 2D mammography.
-Profound AI for 2D is CE approved and primarily targets the European market, where 2D mammography remains the predominant procedure for breast cancer screening.
-On March 12, 2021, Version 3.0 of ProFound AI for DBT cleared FDA510(k) review for use in commercial reading of DBT exams from compatible DBT systems.
-ProFound AI for DBT Version 3.0 included algorithm changes that improved both sensitivity and specificity in reading DBT exams versus prior versions and included the Profound AI for 2D algorithm as a feature within ProFound AI for DBT.
-In May 2021, the Profound AI for 2D algorithm received EU approval for use with Fuji and Hologic Clarity HD DBT systems.
-In the fall of 2021, ProFound AI 3.0 for DBT added support for images acquired with Hologic's Clarity HD DBT system as well as adding support for highlighting suspicious findings in GE, Hologic, and Siemens systems' synthetic 2D images and in Hologic's 3D Quorum slab images.
+ProFound AI for 2D is CE approved and primarily targets the European market, where 2D mammography remains the predominant procedure for breast cancer screening.
+In March 2021, Version 3.0 of ProFound AI for DBT cleared FDA 510(k) review for use in clinical reading of DBT exams from compatible DBT systems.
+ProFound AI for DBT Version 3.0 included algorithm changes that improved both sensitivity and specificity in reading DBT exams compared to prior versions.
+In May 2021, ProFound AI received expanded EU approval for use with Fuji and Hologic Clarity HD DBT systems.
+In the fall of 2021, ProFound AI 3.0 for DBT added support for Hologic's Clarity HD DBT in the US as well as adding support for highlighting suspicious findings in GE, Hologic, and Siemens systems' synthetic 2D images and in Hologic's 3D Quorum slab images.